cysouw/diathesis/text/c03_prepositions.md

 - Ich schmecke Pfefferminze in der Suppe.
 Die Suppe schmeckt nach Pfefferminze
 - Ich rieche Blume im Parfüm.
 Der Parfüm riecht nach Blume.

-### --- [ PBJ > SBJ > Ø ] Fabricative ([Kreationssubjektivierung]{.smallcaps})--- {.unnumbered}
+### --- [ PBJ > SBJ > Ø ] Fabricative (~~Kreationssubjektivierung~~)--- {.unnumbered}

-A [fabricative]{.smallcaps} (Lat *fabrica*, 'plan, trick, workmanship') is a diathesis that superficially looks very similar to a conciliative in German because in both diatheses a *mit* prepositional phrase is promoted to nominative subject.
+A ~~fabricative~~ (Lat *fabrica*, 'plan, trick, workmanship') is a diathesis that superficially looks very similar to a conciliative in German because in both diatheses a *mit* prepositional phrase is promoted to nominative subject.
 The central difference is that the *mit* prepositional phrase in a fabricative diathesis is a governed preposition.
 This structural difference has a parallel semantic difference in that the fabricative *mit* phrase is an object that is produced by the agent.

 ### [ NPA | –NA ] Transitive fabricative {#sec:prepositions-fabricative-accusative}